Idzanaagi/Idzanaagi/README.md

 #### :woman_student: What can you see here:

 [Mind games](https://github.com/Idzanaagi/frontend-project-lvl1) – 5 math games to warm up your brain.
 It's my first study project.

-Used ESLint, CodeClimat, Github Action.
+:point_right: Of the requirements – modular approach, the use of abstractions and pure functions, code compliance with the Airbnb standard.
+Worked with npm, makefile, readline-sync.
 The main thing that this project gave me was an understanding of how to build an architecture (in this case, launching games) so that this logic is in one place.

-[Difference Calculator](https://github.com/Idzanaagi/frontend-project-lvl2) – allows you to compare two configuration files (with json, yaml or yml extension).
+[Difference Calculator](https://github.com/Idzanaagi/frontend-project-lvl2) – allows you to compare two configuration files.
 Second study project.

-Used Commander, Higher-Order Functions.
-Recursive traversal of tree structures was difficult for me, but I've overcome it
+:point_right: Of the requirements - development through testing, continuous integration, the utility must work with both relative and absolute paths.
+Used CLI Builder (commander.js), fs (node,js), lodash, test coverage.
+Practiced working with json, yaml formats and recursion.

 [RSS aggregator](https://github.com/Idzanaagi/frontend-project-lvl3) – it is necessary to implement downloading and displaying RSS feed data.
-I'm working on this project right now.
-Use i18next, webpack, promise.
+I'm working on this third study project right now.

+:point_right: Of the requirements – auto-updating posts, using promise, webpack, bootstrap, i18next, on-change for the View layer, axios, yup (async), DOM api.
 The code is raw and will undoubtedly change (for the better).

 [Days without incident](https://github.com/Idzanaagi/daysWithoutIncident) – my pet project.
 Console utility count the number of days.
 To get the result, the user needs to run the utility 2 times.

-Plans to add the ability to keep multiple counts, see the number of days at the moment (without resetting the current progress).
+:point_right: The main goal (apart from practical use) was to consolidate the skills already acquired.
+At the same time, I figured out the formatting and conversion of dates in JS.
+There are plans to expand the functionality (for example, add parallel maintenance of several calculations), cover it with tests.